cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 false >= true          //error - operands are not long integers "some" >= "thing"      //error - operands are not long integers
 ```
-As shown in the examples, evaluating an expression with `>=` when the operators are not both `long` numbers results in an error.
-The policy validator also rejects also any expression that attempts to compare two values with `>=` that do not have type `long`.
+As shown in the examples, evaluating an expression with `>=` when the operands are not both `long` numbers results in an error.
+The policy validator also rejects any expression that attempts to compare two values with `>=` that do not have type `long`.

 ### `>=` \(datetime 'greater than or equal'\) {#operator-greaterthanorequal-datetime}